antsankov/s15_tsankov_data_lecture_notes/README.md

 * Uses B-tree that is map reduced.
 * Validaiton is done in JS.
 * Merge conflicts can occur, if it can't, it defers to the script.

+# MongoDB
+* Stores everything as documents
+* Good for a read heavy environment